 In defining alpha, Rollo Tomassi I think walks a saner line when he observes the muddiness caused by every man associating it with what he takes to be manly virtues—and no two men agreeing on what those are.
 His answer is that alpha isn’t a set of behaviors; it is a mindset that can produce various behaviors. [ Rollo Tomassi, Alpha on The Rational Male (October 2011).]
 This mindset itself, or the personality bound up with it, arouses women—regardless of whether it is virtuous or not.
 So alpha is a neutral trait that must be combined with a worldview to produce something positive or negative.
 Moreover, he makes the valuable observation that alpha can be highly context-dependent—a point I shall circle back to eventually later in this series.

-At times, Rollo explicitly denounces the idea that alpha = masculine, beta = feminine, and speaks of alpha characteristics as being broader than mere indicators of sexual success. [ Rollo Tomassi, Alpha Tells on The Rational Male (November 2014).]
+At times, Rollo explicitly denounces the idea that alpha = masculine, beta = effeminate, and speaks of alpha characteristics as being broader than mere indicators of sexual success. [ Rollo Tomassi, Alpha Tells on The Rational Male (November 2014).]
 The trouble is, given his exclusive focus on intersexuality, this nuance is lost; practically speaking, because he is always speaking of alphaness with regard to women, the effect is of equating alphaness with female arousal.
 This is understandable, but it has the unfortunate effect of equating skill at arousing women with masculinity.

 For any man who doesn’t reckon his worth in terms of potential mates—or even just wants a better-rounded understanding of true masculinity than one that defines it exclusively in terms of female arousal—the terms alpha and beta become functionally meaningless in the manosphere.
 They also, despite Heartiste’s protestations, get things manifestly backwards: masculinity should be arousing to women, but that doesn’t mean that masculinity is exhausted in what arouses women, nor that women are always aroused by what God intends masculinity to be.
-Indeed, the whole concept of alpha feeds off a worldview in which reproduction is the driving force for intersexual relations, sexual morality is a mere social convention to support one or other gender’s sexual strategy, and biological imperatives are therefore the only imperatives that ultimately matter in understanding human sexual psychology.
+Indeed, the whole concept of alpha feeds off a worldview in which reproduction is the driving force for intersexual relations, sexual morality is a mere social convention to support one or the other gender’s sexual strategy, and biological imperatives are therefore the only imperatives that ultimately matter in understanding human sexual psychology.
 There is a vicious circular logic to it that is consistent and reasonable as long as you’re inside the loop, but looks suspiciously like justifying the desires of the flesh if you decide to break out.
 The secular worldview takes biological imperatives as foundational to human nature; the Christian worldview takes moral imperatives as foundational to human nature.

 I don’t have a problem with unbelievers defining alphaness in these terms, just as I don’t have a problem with unbelievers doing most things that make sense given a false and wicked view of the world.
 But it should be obvious that if this is what alphaness means—and meaning is dictated by usage—then it isn’t of much use to us as Christians.
 It doesn’t do us any good to start sneering at “beta providers,” as if providing is inherently unmasculine, or a pathetic capitulation to a socially-conditioned expectation; one that a “true man” won’t defer to.
 It doesn’t do us any favors to start imagining an alpha as someone intrinsically attracted to spinning plates, [ Rollo Tomassi, Plate Theory on The Rational Male (August 2011).] and repelled by monogamous commitment, as if he has no spirit willing to command his flesh (Matthew 26:41).
 It doesn’t do us any good to think of men as the manosphere does, any more than it does to swing—as we have—all the way to the other extreme and think of men as feminism does: instilling oneitis, [ Rollo Tomassi, There is no One on The Rational Male (August 2011).] promoting the power of romance to purify icky carnal sex, [ D. Bnonn Tennant, Evangelical complementarian leaders mostly just teaching feminism (January 2017).] and taking masculinity as inherently toxic until sanctified by a woman’s inherent virtue. [ D. Bnonn Tennant, Gyneolatry (January 2018).]

 Both of these paths are simply contrasting ways of conforming ourselves to the spirit of this world.
-Both therefore turn out to be ugly and divisive once you get past the inviting gateposts with the pretty information plaques.
+Both therefore turn out to be ugly and divisive once you get past the inviting gateposts with the pretty informational plaques.
 Neither achieve shalom between the sexes in how they relate; rather the opposite.
 Neither glorify the differences between the sexes in how they image God; rather the opposite.

 Alpha as jerk/jock